Our Services

 Helpful Resources

-Coffee enemas can overstimulate the vagus nerve and cause rapid drops in heart rate and blood pressure, resulting in dizziness, nausea, and fainting.
+Coffee enemas can trigger a vasovagal response by overstimulating the vagus nerve, causing sudden drops in heart rate and blood pressure that lead to dizziness, nausea, and fainting.

 Coffee enemas are sometimes promoted as a way to "detoxify" the body, boost energy, or support liver function.
 Yet medical experts caution that they can trigger a sudden vagal response—often called a vasovagal syncope—which may lead to dizziness, drops in blood pressure and heart rate, and even fainting.
 In this article, we'll explain in clear terms how coffee enemas interact with your autonomic nervous system, why an autonomic nervous system crash can occur, who's most at risk, and how to reduce potential harm.